 - If the original report was generated from an Engage & Learn activity, then those E&L Settings from the original report will be the defaults for the remediation.

 - The remediation activity acts like any other Engage&Learn session.
-If you pause it, students will still have access to it in their E&L apps.
+If you choose to leave the session active and leave the grading screen, students will still have access to it in their E&L apps.

 - To see results come in, teachers will need to have the session open in the Grading Screen.